Zhengzhou: Main sights

 Zhengzhou was the capital of China during the Shang dynasty.
 Parts of the Shang-era capital city wall that were built 3,600 years ago still remain in Downtown Zhengzhou (see Zhengzhou Shang City).
 Zhengzhou maintains abundant cultural heritages that reflect its history as well as the culture of Henan Province.
 Zhengzhou Confucius Temple, initially built during the Eastern Han dynasty 1900 years ago, is one of the oldest Confucian Temples in China.
 Other important architectural heritage sites in the city center include Town God Temple and Erqi Memorial Tower.

 One internationally known tourist attraction is the Shaolin Monastery (少林寺), which is in Dengfeng, about 90 km southwest of downtown Zhengzhou (1.5 hours by coach).
 The Shaolin Monastery is not only known as one of China's most important Buddhist shrines, but also as the ancient centre of Chinese Kung-fu.
 Shaolin Monastery and its famed Pagoda Forest were inscribed as a UNESCO World Heritage Site in 2010.

+Zhengzhou City God Temple is one of the historic temples in Zhengzhou and is located in the old part of the city.
+It was originally built during the Ming Dynasty and has been rebuilt several times throughout its history.
+The temple is known for its traditional Chinese architecture, including its wooden buildings, courtyards, and decorative roofs.
+Today, it is a popular place for people to learn about Zhengzhou’s traditional culture and local history.
+During traditional festivals, the temple area can become especially lively, with cultural activities and local events.

 The Henan Museum is one of China's most important museums.
 It has a collection of more than 130,000 cultural objects includes exhibitions from prehistoric times (such as dinosaur fossils and prehistoric human remains) through to the modern era.

 Zhengzhou's most developed and modern area is the Zhengdong New Area, which is in the eastern part of the city.
 It is home to some of the tallest skyscrapers in Zhengzhou, including the 280 m tall Zhengzhou Greenland Plaza ("Big Corn"), which is one of the most prominent landmarks in Zhengzhou, and the twin towers of Zhengzhou Greenland Central Plaza (285 m), which are currently the tallest skyscrapers in the city.
 The tallest structure in Zhengzhou is the 388-meter height Zhongyuan Tower, located on Hanghai East Road in the south of Zhengdong New Area.
 It is used as a television tower, with a revolving restaurant and an observation deck.
 The tower is among the tallest towers in the world.

 Zhengzhou Zoo (郑州动物园) is located on Huayuan Road (花园路).

 The newly built Zhengzhou Botanic Garden is at the western edge of Zhengzhou city.